bensheldon/island94-jekyll/_posts/2023-05-31-rebuilding-concurrent-ruby-scheduledtask-event-and-timerset.md

 A [Ruby `ConditionVariable`](https://docs.ruby-lang.org/en/3.2/Thread/ConditionVariable.html) has two features that are perfect for multithreaded programming:

 - `wait`, which is blocking and will put a thread to sleep, with an optional timeout
-- `signal` (or `broadcast`), which can be emitted from a different thread to wake up the sleeping thread and allow it to continue.
+- `set`, which broadcasts a signal to any waiting threads to wake up.

 Jesse Storimer's excellent and free ebook _Working with Ruby Threads_ has a great [section on ConditionVariables](https://workingwithruby.com/wwrt/condvars/) and why the mutex is a necessary part of the implementation.